ilyatbn/aws_alwayson/README.md

 - (Edge) Options UI is smaller than the elements.
 - (Opera) Options UI opens in a full tab.
 - Sometimes when the Gmail user account is signed out (or the session expires), the error message shown in the extension is incorrect.
-## To Do:
-- (low) Make the IAM role session timeout fallback to 3600 if configured more than maximum allowed.
-- (low) Add 2nd tier role assumption (using https://signin.aws.amazon.com/switchrole)
-- (very_low) Build options menu dynamically like I did with the roles menu.
-- Preset commands (using the client)